bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 ### Arguments
 `infile`: A course schedule (downloaded from TimeEdit as a .xlsx file - currently must be in English).
 If the path is not included, this needs to be located in the working directory.

 `outfile`: The desired name of the output file (ending in .xlsx).
-If the path is not included, it will be save in the working directory.
+If the path is not included, it will be saved in the working directory.

 `course_leader`: The name of the course leader for assigning administration hours.